ozymandium/g1fitting/README.md

 ## Build

 #### C++ library
-typical CMake operation: `mkdir build && cd buile && cmake .. && make && ./test`
+typical CMake operation: `mkdir build && cd build && cmake .. && make && ./test`

 #### Python wrapper
 Use the typical method: `python setup.py build`.
 This does not require the C++ library to be built, and operates without the CMake build system.